Infineon/mtb-example-wifi-mcuboot-rollback/README.md

       ```
    </details>

-      **Note:** The binary file *<APPNAME>.bin* generated at the end of a successful build will be used in subsequent steps for OTA upgrade.
+      **Note:** The *<APPNAME>.bin* binary file generated at the end of a successful build will be used in subsequent steps for OTA upgrade.

-11. Download the Blinky application to the bootloader's secondary slot (using the OTA capabilities of the factory application).
+10. Download the Blinky application to the bootloader's secondary slot (using the OTA capabilities of the factory application).

     After a successful build, edit the *<factory_app_cm4>/scripts/ota_update.json* file to modify the value of version to 1.1.0.

-    The factory application starts blinking the user LED at a 1-second interval on bootup and waits for the user button event to start the OTA upgrade process.
+    The factory app starts blinking the user LED at a 1-second interval on bootup and waits for the user button event to start the OTA upgrade process.
 Press and release the user button to start the OTA upgrade process.

     When a user button press is detected, the device establishes a connection with the designated MQTT broker ([Eclipse Mosquitto](https://mosquitto.org/) is used in this example) and subscribes to a topic.
 When an OTA image is published to that topic, the device automatically pulls the OTA image over MQTT and saves it to the secondary slot.